damogranlabs/classy_blocks/README.md

 As opposed to blockMesh, where the user is expected to manually enter pre-calculated vertices, edges, blocks and whatnot, classy_blocks tries to mimic procedural modeling of modern 3D CAD programs.
 Here, a Python script contains steps that describe geometry of blocks, their cell count, grading, patches and so on.
 At the end, the procedure is translated directly to blockMeshDict and no manual editing of the latter should be required.

 ## Building Elements
-_Unchecked items are not implemented yet_
+_Unchecked items are not implemented yet but are on a TODO list_

 - [x] Manual definition of a Block with Vertices, Edges and Faces
 - [x] Operations (Loft, Extrude, Revolve)